The late Amir Sheikh Abdullah Al-Salem Al-Sabah declared on the 11th of November, 1962, the new constitution which contains 183 items in five parts:

 the new Assembly at its first sitting.

-Martial Law may not continue unless a decision to that effect is made
+Martial Law may not continue unless a decision to that effect is made by a majority vote of the members constituting the Assembly.

 In all cases the matter shall be referred to the National Assembly in